 The Black Death cut a scythe across Europe between 1348-1351, decimating the English population and leaving around thirty per cent of the people of England dead in its wake.

-The clergy also, had been badly hit by the Black Death, and many of the new clergy were poorly educated.
-The Church owned vast amounts of land, and the abbots and bishops sided with the barons against the peasants.
+The clergy also had been badly hit by the Black Death, and many of the new clergy were poorly educated.
+The Church owned vast amounts of land and the abbots and bishops sided with the barons against the peasants.
 Many peasants had to labour without pay on church land, sometimes up to two days a week.
-A number of priests preached against the accepted heirarchy of medieval society, amongst these was John Ball, a radical preacher of Colchester, and a native of St. Albans in Hertfordshire.
+Several priests preached against the accepted hierarchy of medieval society, amongst these was John Ball, a radical preacher of Colchester, and a native of St. Albans in Hertfordshire.
 Ball's sermons criticising the feudal system angered his bishop and in 1366, he was removed from his post as the priest of St James' Church in Colchester.
 Undeterred, Ball continued preaching, in response, the Archbishop of Canterbury ordered his arrest and he was imprisoned in Maidstone Castle.

 On 4 June, the rebels gathered at Bocking, the Essex peasants, numbering perhaps a few thousand, marched towards London to present their complaints to the young king, the common people did not blame Richard for their grievances, their anger instead focused on John of Gaunt, Simon Sudbury, Archbishop of Canterbury and others of Richard's advisors.
 One section of the movement led by John Wrawe, a former chaplain, proceeded into Suffolk, to raise a revolt there.
 The peasants of Kent followed their example, they besieged Maidstone Castle, demanding the release of the priest John Ball.
 The castle finally surrendered and John Ball was set free, The revolts quickly spread to other parts of England.